wooksjs/wooksjs/docs/guide/index.md

 ## Event Routing

 Fast and robust routing is achieved with [@prostojs/router](https://github.com/prostojs/router).
-It's basically a URI router that supports parameters and wildcards.
+It's basically an URI router that supports parameters and wildcards.

-It's as fast as `find-my-way` used by `fastify` *(in some tests it is even faster)*, see benchmars [here](https://github.com/prostojs/router-benchmark).
+It's as fast as `find-my-way` used by `fastify` *(in some tests it is even faster)*, see benchmarks [here](https://github.com/prostojs/router-benchmark).
 But it's less buggy (IMO) and handles `%`-encoding properly with no compromises.

 See performance comparison table with `express`, `find-my-way` and `radix3` ([source](https://github.com/prostojs/router-benchmark)):

+::: details
 |Test Name|Express avg op/ms|FindMyWay avg op/ms|ProstoRouter avg op/ms|Radix3 avg op/ms|
 |:-|-:|-:|-:|-:|
 |Short static|1 792|7 070|6 912|10 326|